jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
+- bug: Need to be able to purify away multiple stacks of 'split'
+    - also don't get smaller once you're at 1 health
+    - scale down blood
 - bug: Scaled down units (due to split) may render z-index on top of bigger units that are lower than them
 - bug: loading game files somehow results in units at 0,0
 - bug: clone / split yielded error: 'Failed to load player because cannot find associated unit with ID 0'